katerasrael/gretacierge/README.md

 [![Travis Build Status][travis_img]][travis]

-Catcierge
+Gretacierge
 =========
 ![catcierge](https://raw.githubusercontent.com/JoakimSoderberg/catcierge-examples/master/diy/small_logo.jpg)

 Gretacierge is a fork of the [catcierge][catcierge]-project, developed by Joakim Soderberg.

-Gretacierge is an image recognition and RFID detection system for a DIY cat door.
+Our cat (named Greta) is quite a talented hunteress and every new prey brought home brings some new troubles into our family...

-It can be used to detect prey that the cat tries to bring in, or if a neighbour cat is trying to get in.
-The design is targeted for use with the Raspberry Pi including the camera board.
-However, it also runs on Windows, Linux and OSX with a normal webcam.
+Thanks to him and his fabulous project, Greta can kill the whole population of huntable animals - my wife doesn't have to bother about...

-There is also preliminary support for reading animal RFID tags commonly used for cats (the kind that veterinarians insert into their necks).
+I modified some parts to make it fit into my enviroment.
+For further informations about the original project see [catcierge][catcierge].

 Build status
 ------------